 At Ascension, our vision is to create the next generation of bold, compassionate leaders who inspire and serve others.
 We do this intentionally by creating a culture of leadership – one that focuses on character development, service learning, and growing leaders.
+We invite you to schedule a tour to discover see the Ascension advantage in action!

 A hallmark of student life at Ascension is the emphasis placed on the development of the whole student.
 While opportunities abound for students to excel academically through our rigorous curriculum, we strive to offer co-curricular programs that foster spiritual, intellectual, emotional, physical and social development.
 The most important quality of our school is the environment that ensures each student’s gifts are noticed and nurtured.
 Students are encouraged to use their gifts to make the community and the world a better place.
 With this support system surrounding them, our students possess a solid foundation grounded in self-awareness, confidence, and faith, positioning them to become the next generation of leaders as they transition to high school and beyond.